Ancient Greece Timeline > Archaic Age > Olympics

 Like so much of ancient history, the origins of the Olympic Games are shrouded in myth and legend (see: Games, Rituals, and Warfare).
 The Greeks dated events from the first Olympiad (the four-year period between games) in 776 B.C. -- two decades before the legendary founding of Rome, so the founding of Rome can be dated "Ol.
 6.3" or the third year of the 6th Olympiad, which is 753 B.C.*

-For more on the topic, see "origins" below.
+For more on the topic, see "origins" section and references below.

 When Did the Games Stop?